tarantool/doc/doc/reference/tooling/tt_cli/import.rst

     **Applicable to:** ``tt crud import``

-    Specify whether any operation failed on a router leads to rollback on a storage where the operation is failed.
+    Specify whether any operation failed on a storage leads to rollback of a batch import on this storage.

     .. note::